- Local places

 A favorite of kids aged 2 to 102, this oceanfront amusement park features thrill rides, carnival games, an indoor children's play center, and exhilarating attractions like The Giant Dipper Roller Coaster, Vertical Plunge, Bumper Mania and more.

-In addition to serving as the home field for the NFL’s San Diego Chargers, college football’s San Diego State University Aztecs, and the Holiday Bowl and Poinsettia Bowl games, this outdoor stadium hosts concerts, festivals and community events throughout the year.
+In addition to serving as the home field for college football’s San Diego State University Aztecs, this outdoor stadium hosts concerts, festivals and community events throughout the year.

 San Diego Bay and Harbor